amsyarzero/kikurice/README.md

 ## What are the core apps
 *NOTE: As the name suggests, these are core dependencies of Kikurice.
 If you want to use alternatives, do so at your own risk.*

+Info on how to implement Kikurice's dotfiles are shown in [this wiki page](https://github.com/amsyarzero/kikurice/wiki/Applications).

 <table>
   <tr>
     <th><b>Core apps (alphabetical)</b></th>